What is a safety recall?

 What if my car does not have a remedy available for it’s safety recall(s)?

-Unfortunately due to California law, your car can not be shared on Getaround after the end of the year.
+Unfortunately due to California and Colorado law, your car can not be shared on Getaround if there is an active recall for it.
 We encourage you to follow up with you local dealership to find a solution for your car’s recalls.

 What if one or more of my car’s recalls already caused damage to my car?